genestack/user-tutorials/user-guide/source/guide/using-genestack.rst

 |pr_manage_users|

-Sharing in Genestack is done through user groups: every user can create any number of user groups, and add other users to them.
-Each file in the system can be shared with any number of user groups, who are granted different permissions (read-only, read and write, etc.).
+Sharing in Genestack is done through groups: every user can create any number of groups, and add other users to them.
+Each file in the system can be shared with any number of groups, who are granted different permissions (read-only, read and write, etc.).

 Managing groups
 ~~~~~~~~~~~~~~~

-Now, back to sharing our files.
-To share them, we first need to setup a user
-group.
-To manage your user groups, click again on your email address at the
+To manage your groups, click on your email address at the
 top-right corner of any screen and select "Manage Groups".

 |profile_manage_groups|

-From there, you can create groups using "Create group" button, add or remove
+From there, you can create groups using the "Create group" button, add or remove
 people from groups, and change users' privileges within groups.
 By default, you
 will be a group administrator of any group that is created by your user.
-Let's
-create a new group "Alpha Corporation release".

 |manage_create_groups|

+If you are an administrator of a group, you can click the "Add member" button
-Click "Add member" button to add people to this group.
+to add people to a group.
 From there you will be
 prompted for the e-mail of the user you want to add.
 If they are in your
-organisation, you will be provided with autocomplete:
+organisation, you will be provided with autocomplete

 |group_add_member|

 .. note:: **Can I add users from other organisations?**

-          You can also add users from other organisations to a user group
+          You can also add users from other organisations to a group
           ("cross-organisation group").
 However, in that case, every user invitation will
           need to be approved by an organisation administrator of both your organisation
           and the other user's organisation.